 - How to carb load

-- Foods to avoid when carb loading
+- What foods should you avoid when carb loading?

 - Sample carb loading plan for breakfast, lunch and dinner